warpsys/warpsys/README.md

-# warpsys
-Hello.
-My name is warpsys.
 I'm a programmer, cybersecurity enthusiast and wannabe hacker.
 I like writing about cybersecurity, programming and hacking.

 I have a experience with a lot of technologies, but I'm most familiar with:
 - Rust